awsdocs/amazon-ecs-developer-guide/doc_source/container-metadata.md

 The following information is stored in the container metadata JSON file\.

+`Cluster`
+The name of the cluster that the container's task is running on\.

 `ContainerInstanceARN`
 The full Amazon Resource Name \(ARN\) of the host container instance\.